Isleworth - Finsbury - Clerkenwell - Islington

 NEW CALEDONIAN MARKET

-UNDERGROUND STATION: CALEDONIAN ROAD
+UNDERGROUND: CALEDONIAN ROAD

 In 1862, when the market was moved here from Smithfields, the land was called Copenhagen Fields.